FLA-BS (Standard or Ultrapure)

 InvivoGen provides FLA-BS with two grades of purity:

-- FLA-BS was purified by acid hydrolysis, heating and ultrafiltration.
+- FLA-BS was purified by acid hydrolysis, heating, and ultrafiltration.
+The purity of FLA-BS is estimated at 10%.

-- FLA-BS Ultrapure extracted by violent agitation and purified by different successive separation techniques.
+- FLA-BS Ultrapure is extracted by violent agitation and purified by different successive separation techniques.
 The purity of FLA-BS Ultrapure is greater than 95% as determined by SDS-PAGE.

 Specifications